 As a result of this learning activity, the participant will be able to:

-Body scan meditation and mindfulness practices have been well-documented to improve well-being.
-As discussed in the online course, Mindfulness Training: Introduction, Attention, and the Present Moment, studies show that they can help reduce stress, chronic pain, depression, anxiety, eating disorders, and sleep problems.
+Body scan meditation and informal mindfulness practices have been well-documented to improve well-being.
+As discussed in the online course, Mindfulness Training: Introduction, Attention, and the Present Moment, studies show that mindfulness techniques can help reduce stress, chronic pain, depression, anxiety, eating disorders, and sleep problems.

-This introductory online course is designed for psychologists who are interested in learning more about applying the body scan and mindfulness practices.
+This introductory online course on body scan meditation and informal mindfulness practices is designed for psychologists who are interested in learning more about applying the body scan and mindfulness practices.
 Discussions are supplemented by practical tools, for application in a clinical setting as well as for personal use.

 The course begins with a review of safe mindfulness training practices and includes a sample client intake form that may be used to help ensure that clients are well-prepared and appropriate candidates for treatment.
 The body scan meditation is then discussed and demonstrated with a 20-minute audio file, which can be used in future sessions.
 Informal mindfulness practices are introduced as opportunities to encourage clients to used focused attention throughout the day.
 A practice schedule and record form is provided to aid clients in following through with both meditation and informal daily exercises.
 Finally, in-depth troubleshooting suggestions are given for dealing with 12 common problems, including boredom, distraction, and restlessness, that often interfere with regular meditation practices.

 The instructor is Dr. Marylie W. Gerson.
 Dr. Gerson received her PhD in Psychology from Princeton University and is both a social psychologist and clinical psychologist.
-She is currently a Psychology Professor at California Lutheran University and combines teaching and research with an active clinical practice.
+She is psychology professor emeritus at California Lutheran University, where she has combined teaching and research with an active clinical practice.
 Dr. Gerson became increasingly interested in the research on mindfulness-based interventions through her own academic research on resilience, which as led to peer-reviewed publications (e.g., Gerson, 2018; Gerson & Fernandez, 2013) and numerous conference presentations.
 This research has led her to study the benefits of mindfulness practices as well.

 There is no commercial support or other potential conflicts of interest for this program, presentation, or instructor.